tipenko/MorbidJS/README.md

 ## Ideology ##
  - Your task is unique, your code is too.
 Fuck reusability.
 Framework handles commonplace.
  - Fuck SOLID, whatever this means.
+Except L. L is good.
  - Your component may change other component, on a higher level, in a different dom subtree.
 Messy?
 Price for simplicity.